jup-ag/space-station/guides/7-jlp/4-JLP-Economics.md

 You can view the current TVL and AUM Limit on the [JLP UI](https://jup.ag/perps-earn).

-Every Monday, the estimated APY figure is updated with the above calculation by using the previous week's fees.
+Every 7 days, the estimated APY figure is updated with the above calculation by using the previous week's fees.

 ### Fetching AUM and Calculating JLP Virtual Price